michaeljung / Shutterstock.com

 Arthur Tintu / Shutterstock.com

 If you’re looking at purchasing a new vehicle, many car dealerships offer military discounts or incentives.
-Military.com lists some deals here.
-No matter the brand of car or truck you plan to purchase, however, it’s worth checking to see if there are any military discounts or rebates available for you or family members before you purchase.
+Military.com lists some bonuses and rebates here worth as much as $1,000.
+These deals come and go, but it’s always worth checking to see if there are any special offers for military and dependents before you buy this big-ticket item.

 15. Motorcycle discounts